websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/data-control-and-privacy.md

 # Data Control and Privacy

-Analytics Cloud provides different administrative tools for managing individual data and privacy.
+Analytics Cloud provides administrative tools for managing individual data and privacy.
 To access the tools, click *Settings* &rarr; *Data Control & Privacy*.

 ![Different tools are found in the data control and privacy section of settings.](./data-control-and-privacy/images/01.png)